ofrilev/netnut-hometask/README.md

-Open a web browser and navigate to http://localhost:8081 to access the application.
+Open a web browser and navigate to http://localhost:3000 to access the client.